sxf118/MRGC/README.md

 ### Usage

 We provided a demo for users.
-To run this demo, please load the script 'demo.m' into your MATLAB programming environment and click 'run'.
+To run this demo, please load the script `demo.m` into your MATLAB programming environment and click `run`.

 ### Dataset